padrino/padrino-framework/padrino-docs/guides/localization.md

 the tag **label** automatically translates for **you** the field name!!

-Therefore, it searches for translations/label strings at:
+Therefore, it searches for translations/label e.g. in `app/locale/en.yml` for strings at:

     models:
       account: